On the additive structure of algebraic valuations of polynomial semirings: Notation and Background

 For the rest of this section, assume that $M$ is atomic.
 The free (commutative) monoid on $\ii(M)$ is denoted by $\mathsf{Z}(M)$.
 An element $z = a_1 + \cdots + a_\ell \in \mathsf{Z}(M)$, where $a_1, \dots, a_\ell \in \ii(M)$, is a \emph{factorization} in $M$ of \emph{length} $|z| := \ell$.
 As $\mathsf{Z}(M)$ is free, there exists a unique monoid homomorphism $\pi_M \colon \mathsf{Z}(M) \to M$ satisfying $\pi_M(a) = a$ for all $a \in \ii(M)$.
 When there seems to be no risk of ambiguity, we write $\pi$ instead of $\pi_M$.
 For each $x \in M$, we set

 Since $M$ is atomic, the sets $\mathsf{Z}(x)$ and $\mathsf{L}(x)$ are nonempty for all $x \in M$.
 If $|\mathsf{Z}(x)| < \infty$ (resp., $|\mathsf{L}(x)| < \infty$) for all $x \in M$, then $M$ is a \emph{finite factorization monoid} or an \emph{FFM} (resp., a \emph{bounded factorization monoid} or a \emph{BFM}).
 Clearly, every FFM is a BFM.
 It follows from \cite[Proposition~2.7.8]{GH06} that every FGM is an FFM, and it follows from \cite[Corollary~1.3.3]{GH06} that every BFM satisfies the ACCP.
+The bounded and finite factorization properties in the setting of integral domains were recently surveyed by D. F. Anderson and the second author in~\cite{AG21}.
 If $|\mathsf{Z}(x)| = 1$ (resp., $|\mathsf{L}(x)| = 1$) for all $x \in M$, then $M$ is a \emph{unique factorization monoid} or a \emph{UFM} (resp., a \emph{half-factorial monoid} or an \emph{HFM}).
 It is clear from the definitions that every UFM is both an FFM and an HFM.
-Finally, $M$ is an \emph{other-half-factorial monoid} or an \emph{OHFM} provided that for all $x \in M$ and $z_1, z_2 \in \mathsf{Z}(x)$, the equality $|z_1| = |z_2|$ implies that $z_1 = z_2$.
-A summary of the implications mentioned in this subsection is shown in the following diagram.
+Finally, $M$ is a \emph{length-factorial monoid} or an \emph{LFM} provided that for all $x \in M$ and $z_1, z_2 \in \mathsf{Z}(x)$, the equality $|z_1| = |z_2|$ implies that $z_1 = z_2$.
+See the recent survey~\cite{GZ20} by A. Geroldinger and Q. Zhong for more background in factorizations in atomic monoids.
+A summary of the implications mentioned in this subsection is illustrated in the diagram of Figure~\ref{fig:AAZ's atomic chain for monoids including LFM/FGM}, which is an enhanced version of that of Figure~\ref{fig:AAZ's atomic chain for monoids}.